Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: System Model

-Finally, we make the following assumption regarding the impact of blockages on the interfering BSs from the perspective of the serving BS for the typical SO. \begin{enumerate}[label={\bf A\arabic*)}] {\value{saveenum}} \item The LoS/NLoS status of interfering BSs with respect to the serving BS is independent of their LoS/NLoS status with respect to the typical SO at the origin. {\value{enumi}} \end{enumerate}
+\begin{enumerate}[label={\bf A\arabic*)}] {\value{saveenum}} \item Finally, we assume that the LoS/NLoS status of interfering BSs with respect to the serving BS is independent of their LoS/NLoS status with respect to the typical SO at the origin.
+Such a stipulation is necessary as the serving BS in the sensing scenario is both the transmitter and receiver. {\value{enumi}} \end{enumerate}

-We may now state the model for $\SINRr$.
-Let the normalized noise variances at the serving BS for the typical SO be defined as
+Putting these together, we obtain the stochastic SINR model for sensing, $\SINRr$.
+Let the normalized noise variance at the serving BS for the typical SO be defined as